The longest-living person on planet earth. The most famous centenarians

 Video: The oldest inhabitants of the earth

-Thanks to the development of modern medicine, the life expectancy of people is constantly growing.
-Comprehensive health programs adopted in different countries, nutritional information and healthy way life, innovative methods of physiotherapy and fundamentally new medications- it all does its job.
-In our review, we will talk about where in the world people live the longest.
+Thanks to the development of modern medicine, people's life expectancy is constantly increasing.
+Comprehensive health programs adopted in different countries, information about proper nutrition and healthy way life, innovative methods of physiotherapy and fundamentally new medicines- all this does its job.
+In our review we will talk about where in the world people live the longest.

 1. Luxembourg